Skip to main content

 Client Requirements

-Your GraphQL client must support WebSocket-based subscriptions.
-Compatible clients include:
+Your GraphQL client must support WebSocket-based subscriptions or SSE over HTTP.
+Compatible WebSocket clients include:

 • Apollo Client (with @apollo/client/link/ws)